-Year Ended December 31, ,
+Year Ended December 31,

-2018 2017 2016
+2019 2018

-(in t housands)
+(in tho usands)

-Audit fees (1) \$ 230 \$ 138 \$ 116
+Audit fees (1) \$ 322 \$ 230

-Audit-related fees (2) - - -
+Audit-related fees (2) 89

-Tax fees (3) - -
+Tax fees (3)

-All other fees (4) - -
+All other fees (4)

-Total \$ 230 \$ 138 \$ 116
+Total \$ 411 \$ 230

-(1) Audit fees represent amounts billed for each of the periods presented for professional services rendered in connection with those services normally provided in connection with statutory and regulatory filings or engagements including comfort letters, consents and other services related to SEC matters.

-(2) Audit-related fees represent amounts billed in each of the years presented for assurance and related services that are reasonably related to the performance of the annual audit or quarterly reviews.
-(2) The fore memory to billed in each of the years presented for assurance and related in energy reviews.

-(3) Tax fees represent amounts billed in each of the years presented for professional services rendered in connection with tax compliance, tax advice, and tax planning.

-(4) All other fees represent amounts billed in each of the years presented for services not classifiable under the other categories listed in the table above.
+- (1) Audit fees represent aggregate fees for audit services, which relate to the fiscal year consolidated audit, quarterly reviews, registration statements, and comfort letters - (2) Audit-related fees represent fees for an acquired business audit required pursuant to Regulation S-X, Rule 3-05. - (3) Tax fees represent amounts billed in each of the years presented for professional services rendered in connection with tax compliance, tax advice, and tax planning. - (4) All other fees represent amounts billed in each of the years presented for services not classifiable under the other categories listed in the table above.

+PART IV